nasa/cumulus-dashboard/README.md

 #### Build dashboard to be served by CloudFront

 If you wish to serve the dashboard from behind [CloudFront](https://aws.amazon.com/cloudfront/).
 Build a `dist` with your configuration including `APIROOT` and ensure the `SERVED_BY_CUMULUS_API` variable is unset.
-For NGAP uers, follow the documentation to *Request Public or Protected Access to the APIs and Dashboard*, Step 5 of [Cumulus Deployments in NGAP](https://wiki.earthdata.nasa.gov/display/CUMULUS/Cumulus+Deployments+in+NGAP).
+For NGAP users, follow the documentation to *Request Public or Protected Access to the APIs and Dashboard*, Step 5 of [Cumulus Deployments in NGAP](https://wiki.earthdata.nasa.gov/display/CUMULUS/Cumulus+Deployments+in+NGAP).

 #### Build dashboard to be served by the Cumulus API.